vikingdata/articles/linux/vm/DOING/Multiple_linux_VirtualBox.md

         * Folder Path : c:\vb
         * Folder Name : shared
         * mount Point : /mnt/shared
              * Make sure you select the directory through the file manager and just don't type it in.
+	* Click on Auto mount
     * Network
         * In virtual Box, select Network
         * select the first adapter